Child Protection Policies

 Act in ways intended to shame, humiliate, belittle or degrade a child, or otherwise perpetrate any form of abuse;

-Traffic children or exploit them for their labour (e.g. domestic servants) or for sexual purposes (e.g. prostitution);
+Traffic children or exploit them for their labor (e.g. domestic servants) or for sexual purposes (e.g. prostitution);

 Use their relationship with children to obtain inappropriate favors; or